EchoFreeCore/TOS-7/README.md

-#TOS-7
+# TOS 1.0

 UNIX-inspired operating system with a focus on clarity, static linkage, manual simplicity, and research-grade transparency.

-TOS-7 is not a clone, nor a reimplementation — it is a new UNIX-like kernel and userland created in the spirit of V6, V7, and Research V10, reborn with modern toolchains and retro engineering intent.
+TOS is not a clone, nor a reimplementation — it is a new UNIX-like kernel and userland created in the spirit of V6, V7, and Research V10, reborn with modern toolchains and retro engineering intent.